-"He's recovering from that," Harbaugh said of Brown.
-"It's a four-to-six week deal and he should be fine soon enough."
+"It's a four-to-six week deal and he should be fine soon enough," Harbaugh said.

 Once he returns to the field, Brown is expected to challenge for one of Baltimore's two starting jobs at inside linebacker.
 He was the Big 12 Defensive Player of the Year as a senior at Kansas State last season.

-The inside linebacker position, of course, is one of the Ravens' biggest question marks after the retirement of Ray Lewis, the departure of Dannell Ellerbe as a free agent and with the status of Jameel McClain still unclear as he works back from the spinal cord injury that ended his season last year.
+The inside linebacker position is one of the Ravens' biggest question marks after the retirement of Ray Lewis, the departure of Dannell Ellerbe as a free agent and with the status of Jameel McClain still unclear as he works back from the spinal cord injury that ended his season last year.